pingevt/drupal-airtable/drupal-airtable.md

   }
 ```

-^ We create a new node or load the exisitng node.
+^ We create a new node or load the existing node.

 ^ Something to note here is, I like to make revisions.
 All the time!
 There are modules out there to clean up revisions, and I would recommend them, but I like making revisions.